crusher-dev/documentation/docs/introduction.md

 ---
 title: Introduction
 description:
-  QuestDB is a relational column-oriented database designed for real-time analytics on time series data.
+  Crusher is a relational column-oriented database designed for real-time analytics on time series data.
 ---

-QuestDB is a relational column-oriented database designed for real-time analytics on time series and event data.
+Crusher is a relational column-oriented database designed for real-time analytics on time series and event data.
 It uses the SQL language with some extensions for time series.
-This documentation will help you to get familiar with QuestDB.
+This documentation will help you to get familiar with Crusher.

 ## Concepts

-This section describes the architecture of QuestDB, how it stores and queries data, and introduces features and capabilities specific to QuestDB.
+This section describes the architecture of Crusher, how it stores and queries data, and introduces features and capabilities specific to Crusher.

 As a start, we suggest you read about the
 [storage model](/docs/concept/storage-model/) and about the [designated timestamp](/docs/concept/designated-timestamp/).
-To make the most of QuestDB, you should also get familiar with our
+To make the most of Crusher, you should also get familiar with our
 [SQL extensions](/docs/concept/sql-extensions/) which allow to make the most of time series capabilities with an efficient non-verbose syntax.
 You will also find the [symbol](/docs/concept/symbol/) concept interesting to store and